adam2392/adam2392.github.io.old/content/blog/travel/Europe/Travel Blog - Dublin.md

 ## Nightlife/Drinking
 #### 1. Temple Bar
 There is live music every night and this area (i.e. Temple Street) is always lively and busy.
-Pop into different bars and get some Guiness!
+Pop into different bars and get some Guinness!

 ## Getting Around
 You can definitely use the tram/bus system here!
 The overall city isn't that big, so you can honestly just walk everywhere.